Drugmaker GSK investigates alleged bribery in Iraq

-LONDON Drugmaker GlaxoSmithKline, already facing corruption accusations in China, is now investigating allegations of bribery in Iraq, the British company said on Sunday.
+LONDON, April 6 Drugmaker GlaxoSmithKine , already facing corruption accusations in China, is now investigating allegations of bribery in Iraq, the British company said on Sunday.

-The latest controversy centers on claims that the company hired government-employed physicians and pharmacists in Iraq as paid sales representatives to improperly boost use of its products.
+The latest controversy centres on claims that the company hired government-employed physicians and pharmacists in Iraq as paid sales representatives to improperly boost use of its products.

 "We are investigating allegations of improper conduct in our Iraq business.
-We have zero tolerance for unethical or illegal behavior," a company spokesman said.
+We have zero tolerance for unethical or illegal behaviour," a company spokesman said.

 The investigations are ongoing.